Chaps: Elsewhere

-European variations
+Iberian Zahones

+Zahones, from the Arabic safn or sufun meaning apron or tablecloth, are aprons, not trousers, made of leather, that cover just the front of the legs to protect it from scratches.
+Before the 20th century, zahones were a lot shorter only covering the frontal area of the thighs down to the knees.
+They are distinct from chaparreras.

+According to Sebastián de Covarrubias, zahón and its variants zafón, safón or çahon, of Arabic origin, is a “wide, legging (...) or calzón or gregüesco .."
+The Arabic origin of the word is confirmed by Joan Coromines when citing the Portuguese word "açafôes."
+The Arabic etymology of the word zahón or zafón could be “safn” or “sufun”, which designates a “leather tablecloth and apron.“ In Spanish, apron (mandil) and tablecloth (mantel) have the same etymology.
+The first Dictionary of the Royal Academy of the Spanish Language (1726-1739) defines Zahón as : "A type of wide breeches, also called zafón.
+In some parts, it only corresponds to the front, for riding a horse."
+Leopoldo Eguílaz defines it as: "Breeches open on both sides, that do not go beyond the calf, made of sheepskin, cowhide, deerskin."
+Luis Marty Caballero defines it as: "A kind of leather apron tied at the waist and on each of the thighs.

-Chaps worn by campinos in Portugal during the 1950s were sheepskin or goatskin with the wool or hair on and of a "drainpipe" style, while in Spain, chaps were without hair and feature intricately worked designs called "poker-work."
-In Spain today, rejoneadores wear smooth chaps attached with a single strap behind the knee.
+Zahones worn by campinos in Portugal during the 1950s were sheepskin or goatskin with the wool or hair on and of a "drainpipe" style, while in Spain, zahones were without hair and feature intricately worked designs called "poker-work."
+In Spain today, rejoneadores wear smooth zahones attached with a single strap behind the knee.
 They are also worn in monterías, either in their leather or Grazalema variations.

 Uses

 Chaps are intended to protect the legs of cowboys from contact with daily environmental hazards seen in working with cattle, horses and other livestock.
 They help to protect riders' legs from scraping on brush, injury from thorns of cacti, sagebrush, mesquite and other thorny vegetation.
 Chaps are also useful for other types of riding.
 Leather chaps stick to a leather saddle or a bareback horse better than do fabric trousers and thus help the rider stay on.
 They are worn by rodeo competitors in "rough stock" events, including bull riding, saddle bronc and bareback riding.
 Riders in other disciplines, including various styles of English riding, sometimes wear chaps while schooling horses.